carolbrga/finalProjectFront/README.md

 npm start

-5. Access the website in your browser at [http://localhost:3000](http://localhost:3000).
+5. Access the website in your browser at [click here](http://localhost:3000).

 ## Contribution